 Let’s take a look at some common user needs and workflows that can be created for them.

 - Securing a wallet

 - Sending bitcoin

 - Receiving bitcoin

 - Resolving a problem

-This step is many times overlooked, but before anyone uses your product, they first need to find out that it exists, understand and develop interest and decide to start using it.
-If users cannot quickly learn the purpose and benefits of the application, they are less likely to use it.
+This step is often overlooked, but before anyone uses your product, they first need to find out that it exists, understand and develop interest and decide to start using it.
+If users cannot quickly learn the application’s purpose and benefits, they are less likely to use it.
 Also see the first three phases of the usage life cycle.

 Software download & installation #

 Mobile app stores do a good job at providing previews of what using an app will be like.
 Through copy, videos, images, and reviews, users can make informed decisions about the product they are evaluating.
 Open-source software is typically downloaded via a website or from Github, and each project decides what information to present.